eBay Fee Calculator UK 2026 — How to Calculate Your Real Profit After Fees

 Top Rated Seller Discount

-If you're a Top Rated Seller on eBay UK, you receive an additional 10% discount on the Final Value Fee for eligible listings.
-On a 12.8% FVF, this reduces it to 11.52%.
+If you're a Top Rated Seller on eBay UK, you receive a 10% discount on the variable part of the Final Value Fee for qualifying Premium Service listings.
+On a 10.9% FVF, this reduces it to about 9.8% (the per-order and regulatory fees are not discounted).

 eBay Insertion Fee UK

-Private sellers get 1,000 free listings per month.
-After that, each listing costs £0.35.
-Store subscribers get higher free listing allowances depending on their subscription tier.
+Private sellers get 300 free listings per month; after that, each listing costs £0.35.
+Business sellers pay £0.30 per listing beyond their allowance — eBay Shop subscribers get much larger free listing allowances depending on tier.

 Frequently Asked Questions